-- Exposure ceilings to different sectors of the economy, different types of borrowers and their group and industry - Fair Practice Code in dispensation of credit - Discretionary Lending Powers for different levels of authority of the bank - Processes involved in dispensation of credit pre sanction inspection, rejection, appraisal, sanction, documentation, monitoring, and recovery.
+- Exposure ceilings to different sectors of the economy, different types of borrowers and their group and industry - Fair Practice Code in dispensation of credit c.
+The Credit Risk philosophy, architecture and systems of the bank are as under:

-• Fixation of pricing
+- Discretionary Lending Powers for different levels of authority of the bank - Processes involved in dispensation of credit pre sanction inspection, rejection, appraisal, sanction, documentation, monitoring, and recovery. - Fixation of pricing